-[18] The Board confirms the current 6.0% cap rate applied to the subject property.

-[19] The Board agrees with the conclusions of the CARB excerpts quoted in the hearing, namely, that derivation of value using the Income approach must be based on a methodology that uses consistent parameters throughout the calculation process.

-[20] The Board finds the Complainant's methodology to be flawed in two fundamental respects:

-- 1) The Complainant relied solely upon third party reported sales data (Real Net figures), all of which reflect estimated cap rate and/or NOI values; and - 2) The Complainant then applied these unreliable "actual" cap rate figures to the City's "typical" parameters of rental rates, operating costs, and non-recoverables to calculate the requested subject valuation in the Complainant's pro forma (Exhibit C1, p.
-107).

-[21] The Board accepts the City's cap rate analysis as reasonably representative, preferring this analysis to the Complainant's for two reasons: it included a larger sample size and more recent sales.

-[22] The Board also concurs with the Respondent's submission that there is "no such thing as typical actual sales."
+- [18] The Board confirms the current 6.0% cap rate applied to the subject property. - [19] The Board agrees with the conclusions of the CARB excerpts quoted in the hearing, namely, that derivation of value using the Income approach must be based on a methodology that uses consistent parameters throughout the calculation process. - [20] The Board finds the Complainant's methodology to be flawed in two fundamental respects: - 1) The Complainant relied solely upon third party reported sales data (Real Net figures), all of which reflect estimated cap rate and/or NOI values; and - 2) The Complainant then applied these unreliable "actual" cap rate figures to the City's "typical" parameters of rental rates, operating costs, and non-recoverables to calculate the requested subject valuation in the Complainant's pro forma (Exhibit C1, p.
+100). - [21] The Board accepts the City's cap rate analysis as reasonably representative, preferring this analysis to the Complainant's for two reasons: it includes a larger sample size and more recent sales. - [22] The Board also concurs with the Respondent's submission that there is "no such thing as typical actual sales."
 Thus, all "typical" mass appraisal cap rate studies must begin by using "actual" sales data as a fixed starting point.
 The caution against mixing actuals with typicals applies to every calculation made thereafter, whereby the parameters used to derive an assessment valuation must consistently reflect typical and not actual figures.

-Page 5 of 7

-[23] The Complainant breached this principle of consistent methodology by mixing unreliable, purported "actual" NOI and cap rate data from third party sources, with the City's "typical" parameters to derive the requested valuation for the subject property, thus failing to persuade the Board to vary the assessed cap rate.
+- [23] The Complainant breached this principle of consistent methodology by mixing unreliable, purported "actual" NOI and cap rate data from third party sources, with the City's "typical" parameters to derive the requested valuation for the subject property, thus failing to persuade the Board to vary the assessed cap rate. - [24] The Board further notes that the subject property sold in January 2012 for \$29,850,000 which lends additional support for the current subject assessment remaining at \$26,560,000 two years after the sale, given no evidence proffered by the complainant of a market decrease for Beltline office properties over that time.